gonzalo-cordova-pou/MLADHD/README.md

 ## New updates

-- I have created a notebook (DEMO.ipynb) to be executed in Google Colaboratory (you can open a GitHub file in Google Colab).
+- **[15 Dec 2022]** I have created a notebook (`DEMO.ipynb`) to be executed in Google Colaboratory (you can open a GitHub file in Google Colab).
 This notebook mounts the Drive data (from the shared folder) and clones the repo.
 By doing this, we can train / test models in Google GPUs using the updated data from the Drive and the functions we code in the repo.
+- **[07 Jan 2023]** I have made quite a few modifications to the `mlmodeling.py` file.
+These include a refactoring of code to handle experiments with a class.
+I have also parameterized all the hyperparameters so that I can initialize them with the experiment.
+- **[07 Jan 2023]** I have created a new notebook (`DEMO_wandb.ipynb`) and made the necessary modifications to include experiment tracking with [Weights & Biases](https://wandb.ai/site).
+This is not the final version, but a preliminary to show how can it be used.
+WandB is a central dashboard to keep track of your hyperparameters, system metrics, and predictions so you can compare models live, and share your findings.

 ## Data